In an increasingly VUCA (Volatile, Uncertain, Complex, and Ambiguous) world, remote work and distributed teams just make sense.

 Teams of Teams / Program level — At the end of each value delivery iteration, which should be every two to four weeks, review what was delivered as a team of teams, and based on stakeholder feedback, plan what will be delivered for the next iteration.
 Team retrospectives should also be held online to determine what’s working, what’s not working, and what improvements can be made.

 Most companies already have an overabundance of tools.
 Starting the move towards a Remote First or partially remote organization is the perfect time to re-evaluate the hardware, software, and SaaS tools currently in use.
 It’s an opportunity to modernize and simplify.
 Remove legacy software silos and remote islands of information created by different teams and departments using various tools.
 Agree on a much smaller library of vetted cloud-based tools and apps, which will make it much easier for distributed teams to collaborate regardless of team member location.
-For example, Favro clients have replaced up to 20 different tools for planning, documentation, and collaboration, with a single app.
-For business-critical information, the ideal is to establish a single source of truth for the entire organization with a tool that also lives up to enterprise-level security and data governance in the age of GDPR compliance.
+For business-critical information, the ideal is to establish a single source of truth for the entire organization.

 As with any transformation, it’s best to apply the concept of inspect and adapt to the journey itself.
 While the current crisis might be forcing companies to suddenly go all-in with remote work, it’s still a good idea to take an iterative approach.
 Moving forward, at regular intervals, take a look at what’s working and what isn’t.
 Keep the good and change the bad, continuously improving remote people, processes, and tools.

-If there is any good to come out of the Coronavirus (COVID-19) outbreak, hopefully, it will be a new way of working for many companies: organizations that don’t look at remote work and distributed teams as a short-term, crisis mode fix, but a new normal.
+If there is any good to come out of COVID, hopefully, it will be a new way of working for many companies: organizations that don’t look at remote work and distributed teams as a short-term, crisis mode fix, but a new normal.
 Given the many benefits of Remote First both to companies and employees, the workplace as we know it may never be the same again.
 And that’s a change for the better.

-Written in collaboration with Kirsti Wennberg, Maria Ingelsson, and George Azzam.
+Written in collaboration with Kirsti Wennberg, Maria Ingelsson, Patric Palm, and George Azzam.

-Learn more about How to Run an Entire Company in Favro.
-Tips and demo video.
+Read more about How to Run an Entire Company in Favro.